eclipse/adore/documentation/technical_documentation/interfaces/ros_integration.md

 ### Parameters
 The abstract factory defined in ```adore/params/afactory.h``` is realized by ```adore_if_ros/paramsfactory.h```: The concrete instances define parameter paths and names used in the ROS environment and query the parameter server.

+### ROS Namespaces
+ADORe discriminates namespaces of multiple vehicles.
+Nodes, communication topics and parameters of a given vehicle are grouped in a collective namespace, for example ```/vehicle0/```.
+This allows to simulate multiple autonomous vehicles in the same namespace.
+An arbitrary namespace can be given to each vehicle, but it must be distinct.
+The namespace ```/SIM``` is reserved for simulation data, meaning the ground truth of the simulation.
+Accordingly the topic ```/SIM/traffic``` will contain all participant's error-free states, while ```/vehicle0/traffic``` contains observations of vehicle0 about other traffic participants.
+Similarly ``` /SIM/v2x``` contains all transmitted V2X messages and ```/vehicle0/v2x/incoming``` contains messages received by vehicle0.